based2/KB/network/ip_filter.md

 block from any to 104.21.20.9
 # https://www.welivesecurity.com/2023/03/16/not-so-private-messaging-trojanized-whatsapp-telegram-cryptocurrency-wallets/ telegram-c[.]com
 block from any to 104.21.20.21
+# https://www.quorumcyber.com/insights/sharprhino-new-hunters-international-rat-identified-by-quorum-cyber/ cdn-server-2[.]wesoc40288[.]workers[.]dev
+block from any to 104.21.20.26
 # https://jfrog.com/blog/attacks-on-docker-with-millions-of-malicious-repositories-spread-malware-and-phishing-scams/ shoxet[.]com
 block from any to 104.21.20.34
 # https://tracker.viriback.com/index.php?q=Lokibot